 Fluctuations in our operating results, the degree of success of our accounts receivable collection efforts, the timing of tax and other payments as well as necessary capital expenditures to support growth of our operations will impact our liquidity and cash flows in future periods.
 The effect of our contractual obligations on our liquidity and capital resources in future periods should be considered in conjunction with the factors mentioned here.
-During the three and six months ended February 28, 2007, there were no significant changes to our contractual obligations as of August 31, 2006.
+During the three and six months ended May 31, 2007, there were no significant changes to our contractual obligations as of August 31, 2006.

-In relation to the JCF transaction, up to €5,000,000 of contingent consideration will be payable if certain subscription targets are met during the period November 1, 2004 through May 1, 2007.
-As of February 28, 2007, no targets have been attained or projected to be achieved, and as such, no amount of contingent consideration has been accrued for at February 28, 2007.
+In relation to the JCF transaction, up to €5,000,000 of contingent consideration would have been payable if certain subscription targets had been met during the period November 1, 2004 through May 1, 2007.
+The subscription targets were not attained and as such, no amount of contingent consideration was due at May 1, 2007.